EbrahimAbdelwahed/e-brain-/README.md

-E‑Brain Bot: Neuroscience/AI News Pipeline
+﻿Eâ€‘Brain Bot: Neuroscience/AI News Pipeline

-This is a minimal, end‑to‑end terminal pipeline that ingests neuroscience/AI news from RSS, extracts articles, clusters near‑duplicates, computes embeddings with OpenAI text-embedding-3-small, summarizes clusters with citations in an evidence-first watchdog tone, and publishes ranked outputs to a timestamped folder.
+This is a minimal, endâ€‘toâ€‘end terminal pipeline that ingests neuroscience/AI news from RSS, extracts articles, clusters nearâ€‘duplicates, computes embeddings with OpenAI text-embedding-3-small, summarizes clusters with citations in an evidence-first watchdog tone, and publishes ranked outputs to a timestamped folder.
 No web UI.

 Quickstart